pebal/sgcl/README.md

 # SGCL
 ## About the SGCL
-SGCL is a pauseless tracing garbage collector for C ++.
+SGCL is a precise pauseless concurrent garbage collector for C ++.
 The garbage collector works in a separate thread and never pauses other threads.
 All operations are lock-free.
 ## Compiling
 C++17 compiler required.
 ## Classes